rbfernan/myecs-terra/README.md

 ## TO DOs
  - Configure a new vpc for the ECS cluster (instead of using the default)
  - Configure auto scaling for the ECS cluster
- - Configure auto scaling for the ECS Service Task
+ - Configure auto scaling for the ECS Service Tasks